Picture of 'Ladas' after the crash from Volume 1 of Trains in Trouble by Arthur Trevena (SIF - Truro)

 Looking down on a trai standing in the old station and the roof ot the summit buildings.

 In 2004 it was agreed that the summit buildings would undergo a total refurbishment.
-Demolition is due to start in the autumn of 2006, with the new centre being ready in 2007.
+Demolition started in the autumn of 2006, with the new centre was originally suppposed to be ready in 2007.
 There was much debate about the form of the new buildings, and revisions to made sure it is a top class visitor centre which adds to its environment.

 New Summit Cafe - picture Ray Jacob